Terms of Business

 Cancellation by the Client

-- Seven or more working days' notice: the retainer fee will be refunded in full, less a reasonable administration charge to cover costs already incurred.
+- Seven or more working days' notice: the retainer will be refunded, less a reasonable amount representing administrative or preparatory work already completed.

-- Three to six working days' notice: fifty per cent of the retainer fee will be refunded, or the full retainer value may be transferred to a rescheduled appointment within sixty days.
+- Three to six working days' notice: up to fifty per cent of the retainer may be retained to reflect work already completed and the effect of the cancellation, or the full retainer value may be transferred once to another appointment taking place within sixty days.

-Where cancellation is due to circumstances genuinely beyond the Client's control, Centre for Forensic Neuroscience Limited will consider the individual circumstances on a case-by-case basis and may, at its sole discretion, offer a partial refund or reschedule the appointment.
+Where cancellation results from circumstances genuinely beyond the Client's control, Centre for Forensic Neuroscience Limited may consider a refund or transfer on a case-by-case basis.

 Liability